Make a Donation to the 1st Marine Division Association:

 ELIGIBILITY: Limited to dependents of honorably discharged veterans, now deceased from any cause or totally and permanently disabled, who served in a unit that was part of, attached to, or operating in support of, the 1st Marine Division.
 Beneficiaries who marry before completion of the course, or who fail to complete an academic year for reasons other than scholastic, must reapply before benefits may be resumed.

 SCOPE: The scholarship program is supported entirely by voluntary donations from Association members.
-Since the start of the program, some 522 students have received over $1.5 million in tuition assistance.
+Since the start of the program, some 522 students have received more than $2.2 million in tuition assistance.

 PROCEDURE: Prospective applicants who consider themselves eligible should follow the application instructions below: